WillyChap/SuperModel_CAM5_CAM6/README.md

 # SuperModel_CAM5_CAM6

-### note: This really only works on Cheyenne / NCAR machines A.T.M. ...
+### note: This really only works on Cheyenne / NCAR machines at the moment. ...
-This is a repo to run the CAM5/CAM6 super model with CYLC.
+This is a repo to run the CAM5/CAM6 super model with [CYLC]([https://link-url-here.org](https://cylc.github.io/)).

 ### TO USE...First Change all the path names in:
  - ./init_models.sh